canada-ca/Open_First_Whitepaper/7_Next_Steps.md

 - Selection of open source Web browser, office suite and other productivity tools for use by all departments and agencies

-- Plan to eliminate current lock-in to proprietary operating system by favouring use of multi-platform or Web applications
+- Plan to eliminate current lock-in to closed-source operating system by favouring use of open source multi-platform or Web applications

 ##### Open Standards adoption strategy